djfranzel/com.voice-foundry.coding-assessment/readme.md

     Retrieving the best 5 vanity numbers was a challenge.
 I thought of a number of solutions for this, including implementing a grammar API that phrases could be passed and good grammar comes back with some type of rating.
-    However, this might eliminate certain desirable results with duplicate words or with local grammatically-incorrect lingo.
+    But, this might eliminate certain desirable results with duplicate words or with local grammatically-incorrect lingo.
     I chose to set the word-pool to the top 5000 used english words, prioritized results toward the longest words, and created a popularity score of the phrase by getting the position in the most popular 5000 english words, which was sorted by most common to least common.
 Any one-word vanity numbers were automatically added.